-Helping Injured Motorcyclists throughout New Jersey, Pennsylvania and Maryland
+Helping Injured Motorcyclists throughout New Jersey, Pennsylvania, and Maryland

 Motorcycle riding has always had a certain appeal for adventurous people.
-Avid riders preach about the joys of riding through open air, being at one with the road and taking full advantage of scenic views.
+Avid riders preach about the joys of riding through open air, being at one with the road, and taking full advantage of scenic views.
 Unfortunately, riding motorcycles does not come without risk.
 Statistically, operating a motorcycle puts the driver at a much higher accident risk than operating a motor vehicle.

 Many people think that motorcycles themselves are dangerous.
-Yet, most motorcycles accidents are caused by a negligent driver of a car, truck or SUV.
+Yet, most motorcycles accidents are caused by a negligent driver of a car, truck, or SUV.
 Since bikers are not protected by their vehicle, motorcycle accidents are much more likely to be fatal than a typical car accident.
 Vehicles provide drivers and passengers with a variety of safety features that motorcycles lack.
-Motorcyclists who are involved in motor vehicle accidents can be seriously injured and many accidents result in death.
+Motorcyclists who are involved in motor vehicle accidents can be seriously injured, and many accidents result in death.

 Safety Precautions Are Essential

 In New Jersey, the law requires motorcycle drivers and passengers to wear helmets with reflective tape.
-If the helmet lacks a wind screen, another form of eye protection, such as goggles, is required.
+If the helmet lacks a windscreen, another form of eye protection, such as goggles, is required.
 Riders who disregard the law are subject to tickets and fines and may also be denied insurance coverage if an accident does occur.

 Helmets are not the only pieces of safety equipment a motorcycle driver should wear; most motorbike retailers sell leather riding suits that protect a biker’s skin from road rash.
-Motorcycle boots, full-fingered gloves, leather jackets and jeans will also offer some measure of protection.
-The safest course of action is to wear fitted clothing that covers all exposed skin to reduce the risk and severity of injury.
+Motorcycle boots, full-fingered gloves, leather jackets, and jeans will also offer some measure of protection.
+The safest course of action is to wear fitted clothing that covers all exposed skin to reduce the risk and severity of the injury.

 Rules for Operating a Motorcycle in New Jersey

 All motorcyclists in New Jersey must have a current driver’s license along with proof of registration and insurance for their motorcycle.
 New Jersey also requires that all bikes pass an annual safety inspection to meet the safety standards put forth by the National Highway Traffic Safety Administration and the emissions standards set forth by the Environmental Inspection Agency.
-Standard inspections check lights, steering, brakes, alignment and tires.
+Standard inspections check lights, steering, brakes, alignment, and tires.

 Motorcycle riders are required to abide by the rules of the road.
 Even though a motorcycle is smaller and more maneuverable than a motor vehicle, drivers should not share lanes with cars or other bikes.
 Lane sharing also increases the risks and severity of motorcycle accidents.
 Motorcycle drivers should maintain situational awareness at all times and be comfortable with their operating skills before driving on major highways.

 Roads themselves can pose hazards for motorcycle drivers.
 Potholes and road debris can be deadly for a motorbike driver.
-Bikers should also take additional precaution in poor weather conditions and during dusk and dawn.
+Bikers should also take additional precautions in poor weather conditions and during dusk and dawn.

 Motorcycle Accidents and Liability

 If a motorcycle accident occurs, the first thing that must be established before filing a legal claim is negligence.
 For legal purposes, negligence is defined as “behaving in a thoughtless or careless manner that causes injury to another person.”
-Any driver who is not following common road rules can be found guilty of negligence; however, in most motorcycle accidents, it is the driver of the other vehicle who caused the accident.
+Any driver who is not following common road rules can be found guilty of negligence.
+However, in most motorcycle accidents, it is the driver of the other vehicle who caused the accident.
 If it can be proven that the accident was the result of negligence, the other driver is liable for the accident and can be held accountable for their actions.
 In order for a legal claim to be successful, certain elements of negligence must be present in the case.
 The plaintiff must prove that: